NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ![](images/firebase/firestore/firestore-11.png)

-# **Editor support**
+# **Editor/Windows/Mac OS X support**

-We have added Firebase C++ SDK as a part of the plugin for editor support on Windows and Mac.
+We have added Firebase C++ SDK as a part of the plugin for editor/desktop support on Windows and Mac.

 ## Limitations

 !> On Windows, Visual Studio 2019 must be installed as Google provides the latest versions of native libs compiled with it

-!> For the plugin to work in the editor you have to copy the plugin from the engine directory to the `[Project]/Plugins/` directory.
+!> For the plugin to work in the editor/desktop you have to copy the plugin from the engine directory to the `[Project]/Plugins/` directory.

 ## Setup